alina-bauer/peptide-centric-hla-typing/README.md

 # DATA
 The DATA folder comprises 4.62 GB and entails the TueDB, allele-associated-dataset and additional external data.
 The DATA folder can be requested on demand.
-The results of all approaches are in a result txt in the corresponding folder.